Our Mission: To Inspire the World with the Life-Changing Message of the Bible.

 The Bible Promise Book®, devotionals for all ages, Bibles, and popular Bible reference books form the core of our publishing activities.
-But we are also home to bestselling authors Wanda E. Brunstetter, Josh McDowell, Jonathan McKee, and Carolanne Miljavac, among others, in the Shiloh Run Press imprint.
+But we are also home to bestselling authors Wanda E. Brunstetter, Josh McDowell, Jonathan McKee, and Carolanne Miljavac, among others.

 Each year, New York Times bestselling author Wanda E. Brunstetter leads an exciting lineup of inspirational romance, while up-and-coming authors in the suspense genre tap into new audiences.
 You’ll also find many books designed to inspire and improve lives.
 For parenting and teens, take a look at Jonathan McKee and Josh McDowell.
 Marriage is covered by Lucille Williams—a pastor’s wife and marriage minister—whose wisdom and humor bring hope to couples of all ages.
 To help women grow in their faith, you’ll want to discover Carolanne Miljavac, Elizabeth Laing Thompson, Carey Scott, and Bekah Pogue.
 They provide personal connections and perspectives on growing your relationship with Christ and the people around you.